RichardMarks/Pixie/README.md

-Pixie Game Engine v0.9g
+Pixie Game Engine v0.100
 =======================

+Pixie is a public domain 2D game engine for C++, created by Mattias Gustavsson.
-Modified version of Pixie by Richard Marks www.ccpssolutions.com
+This modified version of Pixie is being further developed and maintained by Richard Marks. www.ccpssolutions.com

 ## Includes: